statelyai/xstate/docs/guides/typescript.md

 ```

 ::: warning
-Compound states should have all parent state values explicitly modelled to avoid type errors when testing substates.
+Compound states should have all parent state values explicitly modeled to avoid type errors when testing substates.

 ```typescript
 type State =